Urban Indian reserve: Opinions

 Critics such as the Canadian Taxpayers Federation are concerned that such reserves are entitled to exemptions from taxation that other businesses in a community do not enjoy.
 Furthermore, there are complications in disposing of urban reserve lands which require approval of the operating First Nation, and that reserve lands would revert to federal government control.
-Other critics such as the Frontier Centre for Public Policy concede that urban reserves have benefits, but wish the abolishment of the reserve system and other racially based policies as a whole.
+Other critics such as the Frontier Centre for Public Policy concede that urban reserves have benefits, but wish the abolition of the reserve system and other racially based policies as a whole.

 Proponents of urban reserves note that these encourage a diverse land base which provides business opportunities for First Nations people.
 It is also claimed that there are advantages to the surrounding community due to spin-off business activity which contributes favourably to those outside the reserve.